creaaa/homebrew-SwiftyPokemonBattle/readme.md

 $ ./spb [option(in detail below)]

-- Play random battle (Recommended: Please play from this mode)
+- Battle Now (Recommended: Please play from this mode)

     ./spb -r